feturchette/phpchalenges/README.md

 $ ./vendor/bin/phpunit
 ```

-This command is used to run all the tests for the challenges.
+This command runs all the tests for the challenges.

 # Challenges